 What are the different stages of SDLC?

-This is the most important stage in the SDLC.
+- Stage 1: Planning and Requirement Analysis: This is the most important stage in the SDLC.
 This stage needs input from the customers, sales team, industry experts, a marketing team and their survey reports.
-After which, senior business managers and developers of a software development company plan the project approach and the development model.
+After that, senior business managers and developers of a software development company plan the project approach and the development model.

-After the analysis of requirements and finalizing the Design Document Specification (DDS), the product architecture is designed by an expert team.
-This architecture has to stand upon various parameters such as budget, time, product robustness, risk assessment and design modularity, after which it is considered for the development.
+- Stage 2: Designing: After the analysis of requirements and finalizing the Design Document Specification (DDS), the product architecture is designed by an expert team.
+This architecture has to stand upon various parameters such as budget, time, product robustness, risk assessment and design modularity, after which it is considered for development.